Childhood Cancer Canada Foundation

 OVERVIEW

-About Childhood Cancer Canada Foundation:
+About Childhood Cancer Canada:

-Founded in 1987, Childhood Cancer Canada Foundation (CCCF) has a long-term goal of conquering childhood cancer.
-The charity’s mission is “To create victories for Canadian children with cancer through investment in national, collaborative, lifesaving research, empowering education and community programs.”
-The charity reports that every year, 1,000 Canadian children are diagnosed with cancer.
-While 80% of these children survive, they often struggle with learning difficulties, pain, and the constant possibility of a relapse.
+Founded in 1987, Childhood Cancer Canada (CCC) raises money to fund childhood cancer research and support childhood cancer patients.
+The charity is the merger of Coast to Coast Against Cancer Foundation and Childhood Cancer Canada Foundation.
+The charity reports that 1,000 Canadian children are diagnosed with cancer every year.
+While 80% of these children survive, they often struggle with learning difficulties, pain, and the possibility of relapse.

 My anchor